 - cigarette smoking

 Natural therapy is excellent for helping reduce your blood pressure.
 Diet modification is essential, and a session with one of our counselors can help you determine the important changes you can make to better your health.
 Acupuncture and TCM can help balance your blood pressure, help you lose weight if necessary, and can also assist with most other underlying medical conditions that may be contributing to your elevated blood pressure.
-Yoga is excellent for lowering blood pressure, and massage therapy can help you reduce stress.
+Physiotherapy can offer you exercises that are excellent for lowering blood pressure, and massage therapy can help you reduce stress.

 Contact us for a FREE consultation on how natural therapy can help you prevent and manage high blood pressure.